 King Hussein of Jordan has sworn in a new cabinet under Prime Minister Mudar Badran, former Chief of the Royal Cabinet.

-King Hussein of Jordan has sworn in a new cabinet under Prime Minister Mudar Badran, former Chief of the Royal Cabinet.
+Background: King Hussein of Jordan has sworn in a new cabinet under Prime Minister Mudar Badran, former Chief of the Royal Cabinet.
 It replaces the government of Zeid Al-Rifai who resigned as Prime Minister on Tuesday

 SYNOPSIS: Throughout Wednesday, there was a steady stream of well-wishers at the Prime Minister's residence, all paying their respects and offering their support to the new head of the government.
 The King had asked the Prime Minister to maintain good relations between Jordan and the other Arab states and to keep an even balance in Jordan's relations with East and West.
 Mr. Badran has held several cabinet posts including Minister of Education.
 Only two days before his appointment as Prime Minister, he accompanied King Hussein to Damascus as Chief of the Royal Cabinet.